Revised January 6, 2021

 "Authorization Code(s)" means any key, authorization number, enablement code, login credential, activation code, token, user name and password, or other mechanism required for use of Esri Offerings.

-"Beta" means any alpha, beta, or other prerelease Product.
+"Beta" means any alpha, beta, or other prerelease version of a Product.

 "Content" means data, images, photographs, animations, video, audio, text, maps, databases, data models, spreadsheets, user interfaces, graphics components, icons, software, and other resources used in connection with Esri Offerings and Services.

 "Control" means having more than 50 percent of the voting stock or other voting interest in the Controlled entity.

 "Customer Content" means any Content that Customer provides, uses, or develops in connection with Customer's use of Esri Offerings or Services, including Value-Added Applications.
 Customer Content excludes any feedback, suggestions, or requests for improvements that Customer provides to Esri.

 "Data" means any commercially available digital dataset(s) including, but not limited to, geographic vector data, raster data reports, or associated tabular attributes that Esri bundles with other Esri Offerings or delivers independently.